stvtortora/NoteLoggerAPI/README.md

 ##Testing

 There can be more tests.
-Specifically, we can test whether componentDidUpdate is called after the `<ResultsFeed> ` receives search results.
-We could also test whether our error message shows when we enter a non-existent subreddit.
+Specifically, we can test whether `componentDidUpdate` is called after the `<ResultsFeed> ` receives search results.
+We could also test if our error message shows when we enter a non-existent subreddit.

 Another route we can go is testing the methods we use to fetch and filter JSON.
 More specifically, we could test if `parseInput` returns its input with spaces removed, and if `filterResults` outputs the specific data we want.

-##Styling

-Styling could be improved.
-In particular, the posts move slightly to the left after clicking the next arrow.
-This is because the first three posts don't include a previous arrow, and the previous arrow, post, and next arrow are all aligned in a row.
-Some CSS and HTML reformatting would be required to correct this.